 Speak Up was founded in 2011 as Charlotte's only street magazine.
-The Fellow will fill a variety of roles including designing and distributing information about the magazine to homeless residents of Charlotte in order to advance the homeless vendor program and to connect vendors with needed social services.
-The Fellow will also be given an opportunity to develop an online version of the print magazine and to design social media, as well as grassroots marketing efforts.
-Finally, the Fellow will collaborate on a design for a 2014 social justice wall calendar.
+The Fellow filled a variety of roles including designing and distributing information about the magazine to homeless residents of Charlotte in order to advance the homeless vendor program and to connect vendors with needed social services.
+The Fellow worked on content for Speak Up's publication, Zine and assisted with social media and grassroots marketing.

 CFCR provides intervention for protection of individual rights and expert research, policy and community planning for all children.
-The Fellow will manage newsletter communications and the development of the annual grant strategies plan.
-The Fellow will research and write relevant stories through interviews with staff and volunteers.
-The Fellow will use secondary data and their own perspective on creation of a plan to communicate with grantors.
+The Fellow managed newsletter communications and the development of the annual grant strategies plan.
+The Fellow researched and wrote relevant stories through interviews with staff and volunteers.
+The Fellow used secondary data and their own perspective to create a plan to communicate with grantors.

 Two students are intentionally placed with organizations that have Christian, faith-based missions.
 These positions were made possible through the generosity of the Cook Family.

 Barium Springs runs a summer day treatment program in additional to their year-round residential programs.
-The Fellow will plan and run activities in the program using the Family Teaching Model and will assist in skill building and behavior modification.
-The Fellow will also complete aftercare documentation and detailed mental health notes at the end of each day.
+The Fellow planned and ran activities in the program using the Family Teaching Model and assisted in skill building and behavior modification.
+The Fellow also completed aftercare documentation and detailed mental health notes at the end of each day.

 Charlotte Rescue Mission works to minister the Good News of Christianity to individuals caught in the crisis of poverty, hopelessness, or addictions by meeting their spiritual, physical, and emotional needs.
 The Fellow was assigned to the Development Team and was responsible for researching foundations, exploring potential funders, organizing the department's database, writing grants, and creating a College Advisory Board.